“When we designed the perfect apartments, we considered the well-being of our residents.”

 Green spaces reduce mortality.

 Now, this could very well merely be a correlation.
 But the presence of green space is fairly often linked to reductions in all-cause and stroke mortality.
 In a cohort of 575,000 urban Ontario residents aged 35 and older, living near greenery reduced mortality.
 Same for ischemic stroke survivors and North Floridians.

 Green spaces improve healthy longevity.

 In a recent study out of the Netherlands, proximity to urban green space was associated with improved longevity and healthy longevity.
 So not only were people living longer, they were living longer and more healthfully: compression of morbidity.
 Controlling for income level did not alter the effect.

 Green spaces promote physical activity and exercise by making it more enjoyable.

 People enjoy working out in nature.
 They prefer to walk through a park to along a boring suburban street.
 They’d rather hike than slog on a treadmill.
-Tabata kettlebell swings are somehow more tolerable when done in fresh air with trees overhead and grass underfoot.
-The closer you are to a green space, the more likely you are to be physically active.
+Tabata kettlebell swings are somehow more tolerable when done in the fresh air with trees overhead and grass underfoot.
+The closer you are to green space, the more likely you are to be physically active.
 Better still, green spaces promote the precise type of physical activity we so desperately lack these days: walking.